-Membership starts at $1,000 per year.
-As with any investment group, members may choose to invest more depending on their preferences and interests.
+We also offer a Student Membership at 10 USD/ month.
+Members may choose to invest more depending on their preferences and interests.

 Volunteers and committee members fulfill their responsibilities in a conscientious manner, including but not limited to attending meetings or calls, responding to emails in a timely manner, and, in general, representing the organization in a positive manner.
 Grow Further reserves the right to remove volunteers and committee members, or general members with or without cause.

 Grow Further strongly values a diverse membership, including but not limited to diversity of profession and family or professional ties to countries where we work.
 We believe that the best decisions and most effective programs come when we bring people together from different walks of life, such as immigrants from developing countries, local farmers, grassroots philanthropists, and social impact investors who can help take ideas to scale.
 It is not necessary to know a current member or to have a degree in agricultural science to become a member.
 There are several options to make membership financially accessible, including different types of membership and the option to raise from others rather than personally contribute the membership fee.
 Informed by our diverse membership, our grant process incorporates an appreciation for indigenous knowledge and other local contexts and the voices of women, youth, and other groups that have historically been under-represented in setting agricultural research priorities.

 In the spirit of Growing Further, we are committed to an experience that grows with each member, in which they have opportunities to take on increasing levels of responsibility and remain engaged for decades or generations.